apache/mynewt-site/docs/os/tutorials/blinky_primo.md

 * Have an Arduino Primo
 * Have Internet connectivity to fetch remote Mynewt components.
+* Have a computer to build a Mynewt application and connect to the` board over USB.
 * Have a Micro-USB cable to connect the board and the computer.
-* Have a computer to build a Mynewt application and connect to your board over USB.
 * Install the Newt tool and toolchains (See [Basic Setup](/os/get_started/get_started.md)).
 * Create a project space (directory structure) and populated it with the core code repository (apache-mynewt-core) or know how to as explained in [Creating Your First Project](/os/get_started/project_create).
 * Read the Mynewt OS [Concepts](/os/get_started/vocabulary.md) section.
-* Debugger - choose one of the two options below.
+* Install a debugger - choose one of the two options below.
 Option 1 requires additional hardware but very easy to set up.
 Option 2 is free software install but not as simple as Option 1.

 <br>